-Whilst all staff and users of personal data have some responsibility for the security of data, Information Systems staff (including Allware) and DPO together have an important role in ensuring the security of computerised data.
-They will:
+7.4 Whilst all staff and users of personal data have some responsibility for the security of data, Information Systems staff (including Allware) and DPO together will have key roles in ensuring the security of computerised data.
+The Information Systems and Admin Team and DPO together are responsible for:

-- be responsible for advising MITSkills on the state of technological development with regard to IT security. - provide secure methods of transferring authorised personal data outside MITSkills - back up data on MITSkills's IT systems and have disaster recovery procedures in place and tested. - implement virus detection and hacking preventative measures. - through liaison with the appropriate manager, ensure that MITSkills's business systems are secure and appropriate restrictions. - individuals only have access to personal data in which they have a legitimate business interest - require the use of passwords and ensure they are changed regularly. - produce and update policies for the use of MITSkills IT facilities including email, intranet, and internet. - investigate breaches of IT security. - ensure that data is deleted according to MITSkills data retention policy.
+- advising MITSkills on the state of technological development regarding IT security. - providing secure methods of transferring authorised personal data outside MITSkills. - backing up data on MITSkills' IT systems and having disaster recovery procedures in place and tested.

+- implementing virus detection and hacking preventative measures. - through liaison with the appropriate manager, ensuring that MITSkills' business systems are secure and have appropriate restrictions. - ensuring individuals only have access to personal data in which they have a legitimate business interest. - the use of passwords and ensure they are changed regularly. - producing and updating policies for the use of MITSkills' IT facilities including email, intranet, and internet. - investigating breaches of IT security. - ensuring that data is deleted according to MITSkills data retention policy.